tcardoso2/vermon-web/README.md

 provide, via the npm run-script command.
 * Provides an Express web-application which a basic API (REST services) to view and manage the environment

+* v 0.3.1 :Implementing Reset method for Plugins.
+Implementing default Detectors created when t-motion-detector-cli is ran directly (e.g. there should be default detectors to create and remove elements and a default ExpressEnvironment) - WIP.
+Normalizing logging to use log library instead of console.log for proper logging.
+Update to version t-motion-detector@v0.5.10
 * v 0.3.0 :Updated dependency reference to t-motion-detector@v0.5.9, fixes.
 Working on maxAttampts for the Environment when address is already in use.
 Added more tests to run directly application from main, and be able to add elements from the web-UI (WIP).
 Working on proper HTML CSS formating.
 "Start" function of the main module is now called after StartWithConfig
 * v 0.2.13:Updated dependency reference to t-motion-detector@v0.5.6